Axe Giant: The Wrath of Paul Bunyan: Plot

 In the snowy wilderness, having finished work, a group of loggers prepare a massive roast.
 A grotesque axe-wielding man emerges from the woods, massacres nearly everyone, then runs the foreman through the circular saw.

 Sometime later, a group of five young first-time offenders, Marty, Trish, Zack, Rosa, and CB, are taken into the woods for a week long rehabilitation excursion led by Sergeant A. Hoke and Ms. Sam Kowowzinkowski, a guidance counselor.
 Upon arrival, Hoke tells the others to sleep in tents while he enjoys the cabin.
 In the nearby woods, a grizzly bear is stalking a deer when a giant man (Bunyan) emerges from the trees.
 He effortlessly kills the grizzly, then skins and cleans the carcass.

 Back at camp, Ms. K talks with the youths at the campfire.
 A local hermit, Meeks, shows up uninvited before being driven off by Hoke.

 The following morning, Hoke takes the others on a grueling hike.
 When they stop for lunch, Zack finds the skeleton of a large ox jutting out from the ground, and takes a horn as a souvenir.
 Later, Bunyan visits the site, which turns out to be the grave of his ox, Babe.
 Finding the skull missing a horn, he flies into a rage.

-As to group take another break, Martin and Zack toss the horn back and forth.
+As the group takes another break, Martin and Zack toss the horn back and forth.
 A wind passes through it and emits a sound, alerting Bunyan to their location.
 The giant approaches an oblivious Trish and brings his axe down, splitting her in half.
 Bunyan bisects Hoke, but lodges his axe in a tree, which allows the rest to escape back to the cabin.
 Bunyan pulls their van away, stranding the group, then returns to his cave.